Lets-code-with-us/DSA-Cracker/Blind 75 LeetCode/readme.md

 ## Submission Link
 [Sumbit Here](https://forms.gle/VxQbezae9h4ZPwou8) After completing the challenge

-- After completing registration process contact us on any one of the email-id given below:
+- After completing the challenge contact us on any one of the email-id given below for review:
   +  Avinash Singh - avinash201199@gmail.com
   +  Dhruva Bhat - dhruvabhat24@gmail.com